AlasdairAlasdair/flexbox-talk/notes.md

 Grid systems don't make intelligent choices, you frequently need to hold its hand to create a sensible layout for each device size.

-### You'll write cleaner CSS
-When using Bootstrap you naturally fall into defining Bootstrap classes in your html, which is understandable given how this is how it appears in the docs but it's not a great idea.

-If you're using vanilla css you'll have to do this because you need to combine multiple classes per element (but really you should be using sass or less or something).

-This not only ties you to an implementation but pollutes html with layout concerns, blurring responsibilites.

-You'll never need to understand (misunderstand) floats.

-### 2. Simplifies complexity
+# What is flexbox?
-- It’s native css so no libraries
+# :) It’s native css so no libraries

-- Everything is just a div with a class name saying what it is, not how it should work.
+# O: Everything is just a div with a class name saying what it is, not how it should work.

-- No encouragement to pollute html with layout, better separation of concerns.
-- It does sensible things by default (!!!).
+# :O It does sensible things by default.

-- You can centre things easily (!!!).
+# Ö You can centre things easily.

-## What actually is flexbox?
+## What is flexbox?
 [This isn't helpful.](https://developer.mozilla.org/en/docs/Web/CSS/flex)

 [This is a bit helpful.](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes)